mozilla/legal-docs/en/formulaic_report_violation.md

 ### Publishers: What you can expect if your Formula is flagged for review

 All Formulaic users are bound by our terms of service and our content policies.
-If your Formula is flagged for review and our moderators decide that your Formula does not meet our guidelines, we will unpublish it from the public website.
+If your Formula is flagged for review and our moderators decide that your Formula does not meet our guidelines, we will remove it from the public website.
 We will then notify you via email that you are in violation of the content policies.

 ## Appeals process